Five Tips for Successfully Getting Back to Outdoor Exercise

 - Better body composition

-Now is a great time to put down your mask and lace up your sneakers for some outdoor exercise.
+Now is a great time to lace up your sneakers for some outdoor exercise.

 But before you do, it’s important to check with your primary care provider to see what’s safe for you to do based on your individual health needs.
 This is especially important if you haven’t exercised much during the winter.